Barbara Barrett: Academic career

 Barrett is a fellow teaching leadership at Harvard University's John F. Kennedy School of Government.
 In 2012 Barrett was interim president of Thunderbird School of Global Management, now a unit of the Arizona State University Knowledge Enterprise.
 She was CEO of the American Management Association.
 As a member of the U.S. Afghan Women's Council, she founded Project Artemis, a program to train and mentor Afghan women entrepreneurs at Thunderbird.

 In 2000, Arizona State University renamed its Honors College “The Craig and Barbara Barrett Honors College” or Barrett, The Honors College in recognition of a $10 million donation from Barbara and her husband, the then-CEO of Intel, Craig Barrett.

 Aviation career

-An instrument-rated pilot, Barrett was the first civilian woman to land in an F/A-18 Hornet on an aircraft carrier.
+Barrett is said to be the first civilian woman to land in an F/A-18 Hornet on an aircraft carrier, riding in the back seat.
 In 2014, Barrett was inducted into the Arizona Aviation Hall of Fame and received the Worcester Polytechnic Institute Presidential Medal from President Laurie Leshin.
-She has trained as an astronaut, and was the backup spaceflight participant for the Soyuz TMA-16 flight to the International Space Station.
+She is an instrument-rated pilot and trained as an astronaut in 2009 at Star City (Russia), and was the backup spaceflight participant for the Soyuz TMA-16 flight to the International Space Station.
 Barrett was also deputy director of the Federal Aviation Administration and vice chairman of the U.S. Civil Aeronautics Board.